 A Mission Rooted in Family

-As you look at this picture you may have done a double take.
+As you look at this picture of Ira and Arlene Bogard, you may have done a double take.
 Craig, our founder, is such a “spitting image” of his father it is hard to distinguish them.
 This is in more ways than just “looks.”
 Let us explain.

 It is with great fondness that we remember “Bogie.”
 He literally supported Aslan Youth Ministries for over 64 years.
 In the early days both Craig and his sister Dusty were founders of this amazing ministry.
 It is his guidance first as a follower of Christ and then as a father that led his children first to the Lord and then to ministry.
 Bogie and his wife Arlene showed their children a deep love that was passionate.
 They helped them to see the importance of showing the hopeless there is one who is the Hope of the world.